Fernando De Napoli: Club career

 De Napoli began his football career with Rimini Calcio in Serie C, under manager Arrigo Sacchi.
 He spent a year with the club before moving to Serie A club Avellino in the summer of 1983 and stayed with "Lupi" for three years.

 He moved to Campania neighbours S.S.C.
 Napoli in 1986 at the beginning of what would become the most celebrated period in the club's history.
 De Napoli often played alongside Salvatore Bagni in midfield, serving as a defensive foil to the club's star playmaker Diego Maradona.
 During his six-year spell in Naples, De Napoli won the scudetto in 1987 and 1990, the Coppa Italia in 1987, the UEFA Cup in 1989, and the Supercoppa Italiana in 1990.

 He signed for A.C.
 Milan in 1992, winning the scudetto in both of his seasons at the Milanese club (1992–93 and 1993–94), as well as another Supercoppa Italiana winners medal in 1993.
-In addition to these domestic titles, he won a UEFA Champions League and a UEFA Super Cup in 1994.
+In addition to these domestic titles, he won a UEFA Champions League in 1994.
 He was not, however, a first team regular and made only nine league appearances in two seasons for the club.

 In July 1994, De Napoli moved to Reggiana.
 He stayed with the club, who at the time were playing in Serie A, until 1997 when he announced his retirement from playing.
 He then joined Reggiana's coaching staff where he remained until 2005.

 International career

 De Napoli won his first cap for the Azzurri on 11 May 1986 for a 2-0 win over China; a game which was played in Naples.
-In total he won 54 caps with Italy between 1986–92 and scored one goal, which came against Argentina in 1987.
+In total he won 54 caps with Italy between 1986 and 1992 and scored one goal, which came against Argentina in 1987.
 De Napoli was part of the Italian squad that appeared at the 1986 World Cup, Euro 88 and the 1990 World Cup, reaching the semi-finals of the latter two competitions.